 North Spitsbergen and Hinlopen

-North of Spitsbergen, you may meet the pack ice edge.
+North of Spitsbergen you might meet the edge of the pack ice.
 Not many ships venture here and you can marvel at the silence and grandeur of this icy landscape.
 Chances of meeting polar bears increase as you sail along the ice floes.

 Reach Longyearbyen early in the morning and begin your journey home.

 Please read this itinerary as a guide only; your exact route and program will vary depending on ice and weather conditions–and the wildlife you encounter.
 Flexibility is the key to a successful expedition.

-Seven nights on board the ship; one night at hotel in Longyearbyen; all meals throughout the trip; an experienced Expedition Leader and knowledgeable guides; an extensive lecture program; all shore excursions and activities; comprehensive information material before the expedition; an illustrated post-expedition log.
+Seven nights on board the ship; one night at hotel in Longyearbyen; all meals; coffee, tea and cookies; an experienced Expedition Leader and knowledgeable guides; guiding ashore and talks on board; all excursions and activities; comprehensive information material before the expedition; an illustrated post-expedition log.

-Flights to/from Longyearbyen; travel and cancellation insurance; passport and visa expenses; the customary gratuity to the ship's crew; excess baggage charges; personal expenses such as bar and shop charges; fuel surcharge may apply.
+Flights to/from Longyearbyen; mandatory travel and cancellation insurance; passport and visa expenses; the customary gratuity to the ship's crew; excess baggage charges; personal expenses such as beverages and shop charges; fuel surcharge may apply.